Richard Lonsdale: Second World War

 Lonsdale was promoted to the rank of lieutenant only a month before the outbreak of war.
 He occasionally held the rank of acting or temporary captain over the next few years before he volunteered for the Parachute Regiment in 1941.
-Like John Waddy he was a founding member of 151st Parachute Battalion of the Parachute Regiment in India, and remained with the battalion when it transferred to North Africa.
-In July 1943 he was transferred and made the commanding officer of A Company, 2nd Battalion, Parachute Regiment, part of the 1st Parachute Brigade.
+Like John Waddy he was a founding member of the 151st Parachute Battalion of the Parachute Regiment in India, and remained with the battalion when it transferred to North Africa.
+In July 1943 he was transferred and made the commanding officer of A Company, 2nd Parachute Battalion, part of the 1st Parachute Brigade.

 Sicily

 In mid-1943, the 1st Airborne Division, to which the 1st Parachute Brigade was attached, was given the task of conducting three airborne assaults as part of Operation Husky, the Allied invasion of Sicily.
 Each assault would be conducted by one of the division's brigades.
-The Ponte Grande road bridge south of Syracuse was to be captured by 1st Airlanding Brigade, the port of Augusta was to be seized by 2nd Parachute Brigade, and finally the Primasole Bridge over the River Simeto was to be taken and secured by 1st Parachute Brigade.
-1st Parachute Brigade's plan for the capture of Primasole Bridge, code-named Operation Fustian, was quite simple: 1st Parachute Battalion would capture the bridge itself, 2nd Parachute Battalion would drop to the south of the bridge and prevent Axis forces from counter-attacking, and 3rd Parachute Battalion would do the same to the north.
+The Ponte Grande road bridge south of Syracuse was to be captured by the 1st Airlanding Brigade, the port of Augusta was to be seized by the 2nd Parachute Brigade, and finally the Primasole Bridge over the River Simeto was to be taken and secured by the 1st Parachute Brigade.
+The 1st Parachute Brigade's plan for the capture of Primasole Bridge, code-named Operation Fustian, was quite simple: the 1st Parachute Battalion would capture the bridge itself, the 2nd Parachute Battalion would drop to the south of the bridge and prevent Axis forces from counter-attacking, and the 3rd Parachute Battalion would do the same to the north.

 The 2nd Parachute Battalion was charged with securing three areas of high ground to the south of Primosole Bridge, codenamed Johnny I, II, and III.
 When the brigade was dropped around its objectives on the night of 13 July, Lonsdale and the majority of his company were amongst the few to be accurately dropped onto their zones, while the rest of the brigade were scattered over a large area.
 He was able to join Lieutenant Colonel John Frost and was confident that he could secure Johnny I with his own company.
 Frost led a mixed force of about 100 men to "Johnny I" but on arrival there they discovered that a small force under Lieutenant Tony Frank, of A Company had not only captured the hill, but also taken 130 Italian prisoners.
 Lonsdale deployed his men on "Johnny I" and Frost, who had injured his knee in the drop, passed command of the objective to him.